Itheum/architecture-diagrams/live_whitepaper.md

 ## Data Streams <a name="data-streams-1"></a>

-You can let buyers subscribe to “personal data streams” — unlike the on-off datasets that can also be purchased on the Data Dex, data streams will continue to feed data once a “subscription” is purchased.
+You can let buyers subscribe to “personal data streams”, unlike the one-off datasets that can also be purchased on the Data Dex, data streams will continue to feed data once a “subscription” is purchased.

 Data streams are a more powerful way for Data Consumers to subscribe to longitudinal datasets that grow over time.
-For example, health and wellness data like activity, sleep quality, blood pressure, or financial activity like spend habits, etc.
+Like health and wellness data like activity, sleep quality, blood pressure, or financial activity like spend habits, etc.

-When paired with context-rich data from your “Data Vault” — Data streams become a valuable and steady source of passive income that unlocks in exchange for the sharing of access rights to personal data.
+When paired with context-rich data from your “Data Vault”, Data streams become a valuable and steady source of passive income that unlocks in exchange for the sharing of access rights to personal data.

 <br />